Dulaksha-Keshan/all-rounder/README.md

 ## Test commit

-Testing if commit to the main repo is allowed
+Testing if commit to the main repo is allowed. pushing to the main brach was allowed...